 A state that chose football

 Every four years, something extraordinary happens in Kerala.
 Streets that are usually busy with autorickshaws and street vendors transform to replicate the craziness of football and the fans love mainly focussed towards Argentina and Brazil, followed by Portugal, Spain.
 Giant flex boards tower over paddy fields.
 Houses get painted in the sky-blue and white of Argentina.
 Cutouts of Lionel Messi, Cristiano Ronaldo, Neymar Jr. rise out of rivers.
+Payasams to biriyanis to the fan club debates, it all gets going.
 FIFA’s own social media team takes notice.

 Kerala embraced football with intense passion, akin to that of the world’s most dedicated football nations.